Gabriel Figueroa: Exhibition

 The Los Angeles County Museum of Art (LACMA) organized the retrospective exhibition titled "Under the Mexican Sky: Gabriel Figueroa—Art and Film."
 The exhibit, featuring Figueroa's work from the early 1930s to the early 1980s, included film clips, paintings, photographs, posters and documents both from Figueroa's archive and the Televisa Foundation collections.
 "Under the Mexican Sky" recognizes Figueroa's contribution to Mexico's Golden Age of Film, both technically, and stylistically.
 LACMA curators highlight the artist's works across genres that "…helped forge an evocative and enduring image of Mexico."
 The exhibit ran from September 22, 2013, through February 2, 2014 in the Art of the Americas Building, Level 1.

+Tributes

+On 24 April 2013, Google celebrated Gabriel Figueroa's 106th Birthday with a doodle.